Cosmology with voids: voids

 The Zel'dovich approximation is commonly applied in $n$-body codes where particles are placed on a regular grid and density fluctuations are chosen at random based on some primordial power spectrum.
 The approximation provides displacements and velocities up to a redshift where linear theory applies, and even beyond, so long as particle trajectories do not cross.
 Because the computational complexity of the Zel'dovich approximation is set by a 3-D Fourier transform, the early stages of evolution in an $n$-body simulation are evaluated rapidly in a single step, without the more intensive calculations of an ordinary differential equation (ODE) solver.
 The ODE solver takes over only after linear theory breaks down.

 Because of its extraordinary effectiveness beyond the linear regime, the ``quasilinear'' Zel'dovich approximation works well for voids \cite{yoshisato2006}, a conclusion that has been compellingly validated for voids as small as 10~\hinvMpc\ with numerical simulation, e.g., \cite{schuster2023}.
-We build on these results.
-Applying the approximation to spherically symmetric voids, we qualitatively confirm the effectiveness of this approach.
-Figure~\ref{fig:voidcoldspot} shows results for a smooth, compensated void with a depth profile of

-We include results from a full 3-D point-particle code for the Zel'dovich approximation.
-We introduce the approximation here to demonstrate that it describes void dynamics even when linear perturbation theory breaks down.
-We rely on this result in section~\ref{sec:cosmoreal}, below.
+Here, we implement the Zel'dovich approximation in both 1-D and 3-D codes to demonstrate that it describes void dynamics even when linear perturbation theory breaks down.
+Section~\ref{sec:compare} below contains our results, comparing linear theory, the Zel'dovich approximation, and a nonlinear model for \ideal\ void evolution, described next.